Gingerbread Syrup

 Gingerbread Spice: This is a baking spice made with fresh ginger root, ground nutmeg, cinnamon sticks, whole cloves, whole allspice, and whole peppercorns.

-Vanilla Extract: This is a sweetener made with vanilla beans, ethyl alcohol, and water.
-It gives the syrup its vanilla flavor.
-I used Simply Organic Pure Vanilla Extract.
+Vanilla Extract: This is a flavoring made with vanilla beans, ethyl alcohol, and water.
+I used Simply Organic Pure Madagascar Vanilla Extract.

 How to Make This Syrup

-When making syrups most recipes will tell you to do so on the stovetop, but I prefer to prepare ours using the sous vide method, which was first introduced to me when reading Death & Co: Modern Classic Cocktails.
+When making syrups, most recipes will tell you to do so on the stovetop, but I prefer to prepare ours using the sous vide method, which was first introduced to me when reading Death & Co: Modern Classic Cocktails.
 I’ve found that syrups made in a saucepan are often too thick and sticky to use in cocktails.
 Now I use an immersion circulator for almost all of our syrups instead.
 It does take quite a bit longer, but the vast improvement in taste and texture this method provides makes it worth the extra time.

 To make this syrup using the sous vide method, you’ll need the following tools: